Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 between container & main component: arrows focus on component: enter keyboard shortcut for focusing any component in the app (like when you want to open a file on IDE)

+# Components

+There are small component - button, dropdown, input, and complexe one which contains many small components - assistive or main components.
+How to design them?
+Could the grid system be useful?
+Differences with root:
+- root have predetermined size - app size - determined by outside, components have size determined by inside (what they need).
+- root layout is dynamically computed from space available & components needs, small components should be rather static.
+Assistive can be dynamic.
+Design process could be easier to found after reviewing some components proposal
+## Home screen:

+What to display?
+In case of there is a main component of 1st importance, display it.
+It may be strange, on home screen, to display only some components.
+Add scroll (horizontal in landscape) if all main components can't fit in viewport.
+If there is too much scrolling, could replace components with tiles that are a shortcut for component focus.
+## Main component display:
+In
+## Parameters & settings
+Settings are associated with components (or global app, wich is the root component).
+Display them on component focus. secondary elements. (lower priority than assistive components which help taking action) Is located on appBar or similar container.
+Use similar workflow than low priority components linked to a main component.
+~~All settings could be handled in one "big" component (similar to a main component).
+Should be fractal in its conception to the app. (with potential container bar & secondary elements inside it)~~

+Component grouping:
+On which factor regroup search, filter, settings, account, notifications, navigation, logo or product name All of these are "side" or "helper".
+Grouping is done depending on:

+- semantic / hierarchy
+- requested size.
+- similarity

 # Examples